JonasFocke01/ruhige_waldgeraeusche/README.md

-# Ruhige-Waldgeräusche is a lightcontroller wich is capable of
+# Ruhige-Waldgeräusche is a lightcontroller wich is, depending on the verison, capable of

 - sending via DMX
 - directly adressing lightstrips

-- running in predefined color sets
-- running predefined light-action sets
+- changing colors on the fly
+- changing animations on the fly
+- displaying quickanimations
+- some other stuff a lightcontroller needs

 # Using

-You can download this repo and use it on your arduino as you please, or you can customize the behavior by changing your local copy or contribute to this repository.
+You can download this repo and use it as you please, or you can customize the behavior by changing your local copy or contribute to this repository.

 # Contributing

 Any contributing is highly appreciated!
 Feel free to raise pull requests or simply write ideas as an issue.

-# Concept
+# Versioning

-The releaseversion of ruhige_waldgeräusche ( 1.0 ) will feature an arduino as keyboard, an rpi running rust for the logic bits and another arduino to connect to dmx and to led.
+This is explained, because the versioning in this repo is handled differently to be able to work on the different verisons simultaneously.
+Each Releaseversion of rw lives in its own branch, which is labeld as the version itself.